-In the year since he was named Director of Athletics in May 2024, Ricky Ray has overseen significant growth and development within Stetson Athletics.
+In the two years since he was named Director of Athletics in May 2024, Ricky Ray has overseen significant growth and development within Stetson Athletics, with a focus on competitive excellence, financial responsibility, student-athlete success, and strategic investment.

 Beyond facility enhancements, Ray's tenure has been marked by key administrative and coaching appointments.
-He hired three new head coaches: Mike Jasper (football), Sue Murphy (lacrosse), and Kristin McWilliams (cross-country).
-Ray also restructured several internal departments and established a new ticket sales and operations agreement with Playfly Aspire.
+He hired head coaches Mike Jasper (football), Sue Murphy (lacrosse), and Kristin McWilliams (cross country), Melissa DeVore (women's basketball) and Shane Gierke (baseball).

 Ray brings extensive experience to Stetson, having previously served in senior leadership roles at multiple Division I institutions.